This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 What is a true ice cream?

 Depending on where you are from, ice cream can have different meanings.
-In the United States, the most common type of ice cream is from a french custard base: a mixture of milk, cream, egg, and sugar, all cooked together.
+In the United States, the most common type of ice cream is from a French custard base: a mixture of milk, cream, egg, and sugar, all cooked together.
 Once chilled, the mixture is churned at a below-freezing temperature.
 Air mixes in as it churns and creates… ice cream!

 Close up view of ice cream scoop scooping vanilla ice cream from silver container in which it was frozen